JsAppNinja/sockem/docs/getting-started.md

 FOR /f "tokens=*" %%i IN ('docker ps -aq') DO docker rm %%i FOR /f "tokens=*" %%i IN ('docker images --format "{{.ID}}"') DO docker rmi %%i
 ```

-## Jenkins configuration (Not in use yet)
-* Once docker-compose up has finished and Jenkins is up and running, go to `localhost:8080` and you'll be asked for a password
-* The password was output into the terminal where you ran `docker-compose up`
-* When you're in `install suggested plugins` and when it's finished, create a login and you're done!